PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 - 20% brand building and community engagement, written by anyone on the team.
 These can be about anything, and their purpose is to drive one-off spikes in awareness through virality on sites like Hacker News and Reddit.

-Andy is currently the main person responsible for our content output.
+Andy and Ian are currently the main people responsible for our regular content output.
+James H and Joe are also frequent contributors.

 You can view planned content on the [Marketing project board](https://github.com/orgs/PostHog/projects/8?card_filter_query=label%3Acontent) using the "content" label filter.

 All planned content will have an issue created for it.
 We also maintain a long list of possible content ideas [in this GitHub issue](https://github.com/PostHog/posthog.com/issues/3607).

-Join our [#ideas-for-blog-post team Slack channel](https://posthog.slack.com/archives/C015CRUQR7Y), raise an issue, or comment on the [ideas long list issue](https://github.com/PostHog/posthog.com/issues/3607) to suggest a content idea.
-Community members can suggest them to Andy Vandervell directly or via [the User slack channel](/slack)!
+Join our [#content-ideas Slack channel](https://posthog.slack.com/archives/C015CRUQR7Y), raise an issue, or comment on the [ideas long list issue](https://github.com/PostHog/posthog.com/issues/3607) to suggest a content idea.
+Community members can suggest them to Andy directly or via [the User slack channel](/slack)!

 ## Content categories

 As we have a few different places where content lives on our site, follow these guidelines to figure out where your content fits best.
 Sometimes you will find that the content you've created fits better in Docs rather than on the Blog.

-- **Blog post** = Virtually all SEO-specific content (e.g. 7 best open source analytics solutions); brand building content (e.g. CEO diaries, news).
+1. [Blog post](/blog) = Virtually all SEO-specific content (e.g. 7 best open source analytics solutions); brand building content (e.g. CEO diaries, news).

-- **Docs - Tutorial** = Anything that explains 'how to do X' _that is specific to PostHog_.
+2. [Docs - Tutorial](/tutorials) = Anything that basically explains 'how to do X'.
 This includes content created for SEO purposes that explains how do something in PostHog (e.g. how to build an AARRR funnel).

-- **Docs - Manual** = Reference guides to PostHog features (e.g. Actions, Funnels).
+3. [Docs - Manual](/using-posthog) = Reference guides to PostHog features (e.g. Actions, Funnels).

-- **Docs - Everything else** = Everything else product-specific that isn't covered above (e.g. deployment documentation).
+4. [Docs - Everything else](/docs) = Everything else product-specific that isn't covered above (e.g. deployment documentation).

+The Marketing team is responsible for 1. and 2. generally, while 3. and 4. sit with the Website & Docs team.

 ## Production workflow